rydmike/flex_color_picker/README.md

 You can control if the picker has:

 * Copy and paste action buttons in the top toolbar.
-* Long press and/or right click copy and paste context menu.
+* Long press and/or right click copy and paste context-menu.
 * Ctrl-C and Ctrl-V keyboard shortcuts, also when not in edit field.
-  Keyboard shortcuts automatically uses Command instead of Ctrl on macOS.
+  Keyboard shortcuts automatically use Command instead of Ctrl on macOS.
 * A copy color action button in the code entry and display field.

 You can also:
-* Define default result RGB string format for the copy command.
+* Define a default result RGB string-format, for the copy command.
 * Define icons for copy and paste action buttons.
-* Define icon theme for the copy and paste icons.
+* Define an icon-theme for the copy and paste icons.
-* Define paste color string parsing error feedback type and message if used.
+* Define paste color-string parsing error feedback-type and message if used.
 * Modify the tooltips for copy and paste buttons.

 Paste operation supports all RGB string formats defined by